- 5 All-Americans Coached

 In his first season as an assistant coach at Nebraska, Maple helped the Huskers to a ninth-place finish at the 2018 NCAA Championships.
 He guided Chad Red Jr. to All-America honors at 141 pounds, as Red became NU’s first All-American at that weight since 2004.
 Maple also helped Tyler Berger and Taylor Venz to All-America honors in 2018.

-Maple comes to Nebraska after spending one year at Purdue as an assistant coach, where he helped lead three Boilermakers to the 2017 NCAA Championships.
+Prior to joining the Nebraska staff, Maple spent one year at Purdue as an assistant coach, where he helped lead three Boilermakers to the 2017 NCAA Championships.

-Prior to joining the Purdue staff, Maple was a volunteer assistant coach at his alma mater, Oklahoma.
-During his two seasons on staff, Maple coached friend and former teammate Cody Brewer to the 133-pound title at the 2015 NCAA Championships.
+Maple’s coaching career began at his alma mater, Oklahoma, where he was a volunteer assistant from 2014-16.
+During his two seasons on staff, Maple coached former teammate Cody Brewer to the 133-pound title at the 2015 NCAA Championships.
 In 2016, Maple helped Brewer claim his fourth All-America honor with a third-place finish at 133 pounds at the NCAA Championships.
 Maple also played a key role in Ryan Millhof’s 2016 Big 12 title run and All-America finish at 125 pounds.